 Internal and External Parasites in Dogs and Cats

-We recommend routine deworming of all dogs and cats, regardless of whether they remain indoors or whether they go outdoors frequently.
-Puppies and kittens are particularly susceptible to infection and deworming should be started around the time of their first vaccination.
+We recommend routine monitoring and appropriate deworming of all dogs and cats, even when they are primarily housed indoors.
+Puppies and kittens are particularly susceptible to infection and deworming should be evaluated around the time of their first vaccination.

-Heartworm is a parasite that can infect dogs (uncommonly cats and rarely humans).
+Heartworm is a parasite that can infect dogs and uncommonly cats.
 The parasite is transmitted through mosquito bites and the larval worms then travelling through the blood vessels to the heart.
-Here, the worms grow and reproduce over months to years and cause damage to the heart and lungs.
-Eventually, these can cause problems such as coughing, exercise intolerance, breathing difficulties, weakness, weight loss, abdominal distension and in even cause death.
+Here, the worms grow and reproduce cause damage to the heart and lungs.
+Eventually, these can cause initial infections may show no clinical signs and as the parasite load increases symptoms include coughing, exercise intolerance, breathing difficulties, weakness, weight loss, abdominal distension and infection can be fatal.

-Ectoparasites can be more commonly known as external or skin parasites.
+Ectoparasites are commonly known as external or skin parasites.

 Fleas and ticks are common ectoparasites of dogs and cats.
 Others include sarcoptes mites, demodex mites, ear mites and less commonly cheyletiella mites or lice.

-A number of preventative products are available for ectoparasites, including spot-on treatment, oral tablets, collars and sprays.
+A number of preventative and treatment options are available for ectoparasites, including spot-on treatment, oral tablets, collars and sprays.
 Heavy infestations may require additional medicated shampoos, ear drops and environmental decontamination.
-Please speak to the primary care veterinarians at CityU VMC to discuss which prevention strategy or treatment is most appropriate and safe for your pets.
+Please meet with the primary care veterinarians at CityU VMC to discuss which prevention strategy or treatment is most appropriate and safe for your pets.